Ne-Lexa/php-zip/README.md

 ```bash
 composer update nelexa/zip
 ```
+Update your code to work with the new version:
+**BC**
+- removed deprecated classes and methods.
+- removed `zipalign` functional.
+This functionality will be placed in a separate package `nelexa/apkfile`.

 #### <a name="Upgrade-v2-to-v3"></a> Upgrade version 2 to version 3.0
 Update the major version in the file `composer.json` to `^3.0`.